Omega01/OpRemover/README.md

 * Edit the _PlayerName_ and change it for the Op Players you want to remove the Op after leaving the server.
 * Go to the game and run the command _/opremover reload_ to reload the config.yml file
 * Done!

+* There's also other options like _/oprecovery <password>_ which is made to recover operator status, or in the config gamemode change on quit.